-This system is provided as standard equipment.
-The flush water is supplied by a thruhull fitting, located through the deck plate starboard of the console, and a raw water line.
+The marine toilet is located under the V-berth.
+Flush water is supplied by a thru-hull fitting located in the forward bilge area.
 Before using, open the inlet valve on the head and pump to wet the inside of the bowl.
-After use, close the valve and pump to discharge the waste to the holding tank.
+After use, pump to discharge the waste to the holding tank, then close the inlet valve and pump the bowl dry.
+The waste remains in the holding tank until pumped out by a waste dumping station.